Most brands use partners to grow their brand internationally. We provide 10 key success factors to grow it successfully.

 10 Tips for Excellence in Brand Partner Management

 If the majority of time goes into finding new partners instead of growing existing partnerships, how can we expect to cultivate a mutually rewarding partnership?
-Annual arguments about on time delivery, late payments or larger discounts often are the only communication between a brand & its key distributors.
-When your marriage is reduced to money issues and late-for-dinner discussions, you won’t grow your partnership.
-Managing partnerships is no different from maintaining a marriage: without investments in wellbeing, quality of life suffers for both you and your partner.
+Annual arguments about on-time delivery, late payments or larger discounts are all too often the only communication between a brand and its key distributors.
+When your partnership is reduced to money issues and late-for-dinner discussions, it won’t grow and flourish.
+Managing business partnerships is no different from maintaining a relationship: without investments in wellbeing, quality of life suffers for both you and your partner.

 What Next?
 Energise Partner Distribution!

 Are you creating greatly improved results for you and your partners this year?
-Whether you look at your partner distribution in Russia or your partner store in Milan, if it doesn’t work for you or your partner, you need to influence the development by working on your partner management.
+Whether you look at your partner distribution in Asia or your partner store in Milan – if it’s not working for you or for your partner, you need to take measures by working on your partner management.

 Partner growth is a top-level strategic task.
 ‘Managing’ partners that operate outside your direct reporting lines calls for executive leadership.
 Don’t leave partner management to small teams and small budgets.

-Raise your brand’s awareness on their development potential and benchmark partnership program.
-A current and low-key approach holds huge potential for you and your brand – sell the opportunities to the board, leave the state of ‘partner administration’ alone for ‘excellence in partnership management’.
+Raise your brand’s awareness of development potentials and benchmark your partnership programme.
+A current and low-key approach holds tremendous potential for you and your brand.
+Sell opportunities you see to the board, moving from a state of mere partner administration to excellence in partnership management.

 About the Author:

-Whether assisting a US brand group in developing its European partner distribution strategy, or designing and building a partner organisation for a global toy brand, Guido is a fan of managing qualitative growth.
-As a retail and finance professional originally, he strongly believes partner distribution is the most challenging, but also the most rewarding brand growth strategy.
-If you want to benefit from Guido’s experience, get personal advice or just exchange some thoughts, feel free to reach him by email or see more from him here.
+Whether assisting a US brand group in developing its European partner distribution strategy, or designing and building a partner organisation for a global toy brand, Guido is a big fan of managing qualitative growth.
+With his background as a retail and finance professional, he strongly believes that partner distribution is the most challenging, but also the most rewarding brand growth strategy.
+If you want to benefit from Guido’s experience, get personal advice, or just exchange some thoughts, feel free to reach out via e-mail or read more from him here.